Saturday, August 14, 2021

 Last residence of Jane Austen in Winchester

 Hornby not only has the Kintbury connection to Cassandra, but also understands the role of the invisible sibling of a well-known author.
 Her brother is writer, Nick Hornby, whose novels include, "High Fidelity" and "About a Boy", both made into feature length movies.
-In an interview with inews last year, Gill Hornby said, while laughing, that she was "absolutely used to being batted out of the way at cocktail parties as people try to get to the main event".
+In an interview with inews last year, Gill Hornby said, with a smile, that she was "absolutely used to being batted out of the way at cocktail parties as people try to get to the main event".

 Rachel plays the pianoforte in Chawton Cottage